KAREN LARTIN, DDS

 Potential Side Effects

-- Tooth Sensitivity – This is the most common side effect of whitening.
-If teeth become sensitive to thermal changes, most often to cold for more than a few days, a fluoride gel can be applied, and/or a take home dental cream.
-The products Dr. Lartin uses, Opalescence BOOST, contains a desensitizing agent, which generally protects against this side effect.
+• Tooth Sensitivity – This is the most common side effect of whitening.
+If teeth become sensitive to thermal changes, most often to cold for more than a few days.

 After The Whitening Procedure

-- Immediately after the whitening procedure, your teeth will be at their lightest shade, which will rebound a little bit within 24 hours.
-This is normal, as the teeth look a bit ‘chalky’ from being dry during the procedure.
+• Immediately after the whitening procedure, your teeth will be at their lightest shade, which will rebound a little bit.

-- You may require more than one full whitening procedure to achieve a very light shade, but as mentioned above, some teeth lighten more than others, there may be limitations.
+• You may require more additional whitening to achieve a very light shade, but as mentioned above, some teeth lighten more than others, there may be limitations.

-- To maintain the shade obtained in your session, you must avoid dark colored foods, especially red foods and drinks, such as wine or fruit juice or beets, also tomato products, coffee, tea, cocoa for at least 48 hours.
+• To maintain the shade obtained, you must avoid dark colored foods, especially red foods and drinks, such as wine or fruit juice or beets, also tomato products, coffee, tea, cocoa for at least 48 hours.

 At Home Whitening

-- Custom trays made to fit your mouth, are provided for you to wear at home.
-Opalescence gel dispensing syringes are used to place the whitening gel into the trays.
+• Custom trays made to fit your mouth, are provided for you to wear at home.
+Gel dispensing syringes are used to place the whitening gel into the trays.
 These trays are typically worn for one half hour per day, for up to fourteen days or to desired shade.
-This is the more costly method for at home use, but offers control and allows for simply touchups.
+This method offers control and allows for simply touchups.

 After Whitening

-- Some people may require more than on in-office whitening appointment, depending on initial shade and desired amount of shade.
+• Some people may require more whitening, depending on initial shade and desired amount of shade.
 Remember, all teeth lighten differently and predictability is inherently limited.

-- Some people develop sensitivity to cold after whitening, and it will return to normal.
-The products you receive from us are all buffered for sensitivity, and our patients have generally have not reported any sensitivity.
+• Some people develop sensitivity to cold after whitening, and it should return to normal.

-- As teeth age and are continually exposed to staining foods, they will darken again; follow – up whitening, often at home, sometimes in- office will be needed to maintain your smile.
-Maintenance schedules vary by individual; one person may need whitening once per decade, another, every few years.
+• As teeth age and are continually exposed to staining foods, they will darken again; follow – up whitening, at home will be needed to maintain your smile.
+Maintenance schedules vary by individual; one person may need whitening once per year, another, every few months.